alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 ### Salesforce Named Credentials

-Perform the following steps only if you are not going to push the named credentials that are part of this package
+You can skip the creation of the named credentials if they are pushed as a part of this package, but you'll still have to open them and click *Save* in order to run Google authentication process

 #### Google Sheets